bsdoliv/cryptredis/README.md

 cryptredis is an experimental BSD licensed c++ client library for Redis database, which also offers symmetric encryption (AES) of string values.

-encrypt/decrypt with local key, store encrypted remotely.
+particularly useful for geo-distributed storage scenarios: encrypt/decrypt with local key, store remotely encrypted.

 It has been inspired by MIT's CryptDB [1], Google's encrypted_bigquery_client [2], and several concepts from OpenBSD's swap encryption and